2020 Kerala floods

 During the heavy rainfall over the monsoon period from 1 June to 18 August 2020, all 14 districts in Kerala were affected with 104 dead and 40 injured.
-Five districts in Kerala were flooded on 7 August 2020 (Idukki, Wayanad, Malappuram, Thrissur and Kottayam).
+Four districts in Kerala were flooded on 7 August 2020 (Idukki, Wayanad, Malappuram and Kottayam).
 Major reported incidents in relation to flooding include a landslide in Idukki district on 6 August, claiming 66 lives and an Air India plane crash that caused the death of 21 people.
 The 2020 flood in Kerala marked the third year in a row of severe monsoon flooding.

 The state is reeling from the destruction: loss of lives, livestock and agriculture and damage to property of approximately ₹19,000 crore.
 Kerala State Disaster Management Plan was submitted to the Central Government to improve the disaster management capacity of the state.

 Introduction

 Geography and rainfall patterns in Kerala

 Kerala is located in the south-west of India and has a tropical climate with high annual rainfall caused by monsoon rain patterns.
 The majority of its annual rainfall (~80%) occurs during the Southwest Summer Monsoon where warm winds from the Arabian sea cause cloud precipitation over the Western Ghats mountain range.
-Average annual rainfall in Kerala is around 300cm and is caused by high numbers of low-to-moderate intensity rainfall days.
+Average annual rainfall in Kerala is around 300 cm and is caused by high numbers of low-to-moderate intensity rainfall days.

 Flood stages and warning systems

-Thiruvanthapuram's Early Warning System (EWS) plan of 2016, classifies flood alerts as level 1, 2 or 3.
+Thiruvananthapuram's Early Warning System (EWS) plan of 2016, classifies flood alerts as level 1, 2 or 3.
 The response to each alert level may include notifying local government, broadcasting to the public, activating response teams or evacuating high risk areas.
-By 9 August, 2020, the India Meteorological Department (IMD) had placed 7 districts in Kerala under red alert.
+By 9 August 2020, the India Meteorological Department (IMD) had placed 7 districts in Kerala under red alert.